Shalu-yadav-0474/Adidas_Sales_Analysis/README.md

 ## Insights Deep-Dive
 ### Sales Trends
 ### Sales Revenue
-  #### •	Entire Period (2020-2021): Overall, yearly revenue from Jan 2020 to Dec 2021 grew by 294%,  generating average yearly revenue of $449 M.
+  #### -	Entire Period (2020-2021): Overall, yearly revenue from Jan 2020 to Dec 2021 grew by 294%,  generating average yearly revenue of $449 M.
-  #### •	COVID Era Growth: From January 2020 to December 2021, Adidas averaged 7% monthly revenue growth peaking in July with $9M generated in yearly revenue
+  #### -	COVID Era Growth: From January 2020 to December 2021, Adidas averaged 7% monthly revenue growth peaking in July with $9M generated in yearly revenue
-  #### •	AOV of Entire Period (2020-2021): AOV on average was $375 per every year, with a  decline in growth rate of  0.9% in 2021
+  #### -	AOV of Entire Period (2020-2021): AOV on average was $375 per every year, with a  decline in growth rate of  0.9% in 2021

 # ![total sales over time](https://github.com/user-attachments/assets/caaf4060-3af3-4f9f-9452-17ca98e24f73)

 ### Order Count
-•	Order count trends closely followed sales revenue
+-	Order count trends closely followed sales revenue
-•	Entire Period (2020-2021): The  yearly growth rate of orders from Jan 2020 to Dec 2021 grew by 336%.
+-	Entire Period (2020-2021): The  yearly growth rate of orders from Jan 2020 to Dec 2021 grew by 336%.
-•	Peaks & Valleys in Order Count: The company saw its highest order volume in April 2020, with 54K orders, and by December 2021 it reached its 2nd highest order volume of 2021 with 1M orders
+-	Peaks & Valleys in Order Count: The company saw its highest order volume in April 2020, with 54K orders, and by December 2021 it reached its 2nd highest order volume of 2021 with 1M orders

 ## Geographical Trends
-•	Top Performing : West region is the company's top-performing region in country, driving 30% of total sales, and is the primary contributor in both sales’ revenue and order count
+-	Top Performing : West region is the company's top-performing region in country, driving 30% of total sales, and is the primary contributor in both sales’ revenue and order count
-•	Top 3 Region: The top 3 Region by sales revenue account for approximately 70% of total sales.
+-	Top 3 Region: The top 3 Region by sales revenue account for approximately 70% of total sales.
 These Region, ranked by sales revenue are: West, North east, South east.
-•	Top 10 States: Overall, Top 10 States by sales revenue are: New York, California, Florida, Texas, South-Carolina, Washington, North- Carolina, Louisiana, Hawaii, Virginia.
+-	Top 10 States: Overall, Top 10 States by sales revenue are: New York, California, Florida, Texas, South-Carolina, Washington, North- Carolina, Louisiana, Hawaii, Virginia.

 ## Product Trends
-•	Highest Grossing Products: Street Footwear account for Approximately 38% of total sales, generating $336M.
+-	Highest Grossing Products: Street Footwear account for Approximately 38% of total sales, generating $336M.
-•	Highest Ordered Product: Street Footwear ordered for Approximately, 986k generating $336M .
+-	Highest Ordered Product: Street Footwear ordered for Approximately, 986k generating $336M .
-•	Weakest Product: Across all metrics, Apparels underperformed, with just 740K orders.
+-	Weakest Product: Across all metrics, Apparels underperformed, with just 740K orders.

 ## Customer Purchase Trends
-•	Men’s Segment: Contributed $486M in sales, with key peaks in April 2020 ($13M) and July 2021 ($42M).
+-	Men’s Segment: Contributed $486M in sales, with key peaks in April 2020 ($13M) and July 2021 ($42M).
 Men accounted for 43% of Street Footwear and 32% of Athletic Footwear sales.
-•	Women’s Segment: Generated $414M in sales, peaking at $11M in April 2020 and $35M in July 2021.
+-	Women’s Segment: Generated $414M in sales, peaking at $11M in April 2020 and $35M in July 2021.
 Women contributed 44% of Apparel sales and 31% of Street Footwear sales.
-•	Trend: A decline in customer activity from mid-2020 to mid-2021 suggests potential shifts in market dynamics or customer preferences.
+-	Trend: A decline in customer activity from mid-2020 to mid-2021 suggests potential shifts in market dynamics or customer preferences.

 ## Sales by Platforms & Channels
-•	Channel Contribution:
+-	Channel Contribution:
-o	In-store sales dominated at 40% ($356M). o	Outlet channels contributed 33% ($295M).
+  1. In-store sales dominated at 40% ($356M).
+  2. Outlet channels contributed 33% ($295M).
-o	Online channels brought in 28% ($247M).
+  3.Online channels brought in 28% ($247M).
-•	Order Volume: Online channels led with 940K orders, followed by Outlet (850K) and In-store (670K).
+-	Order Volume: Online channels led with 940K orders, followed by Outlet (850K) and In-store (670K).

 # <img width="298" alt="Sales by platform" src="https://github.com/user-attachments/assets/0835647b-50d1-4f2b-9b1e-ecd898e2bd11" />